-Coppicing is recommended as a component of smaller woods and in those woods which are still coppiced or have been coppiced within the last 50 years or so, provided browsing can be controlled.
+Coppicing is recommended as a component of smaller woods and those woods which were coppiced within the last 50 years or so, providing browsing by deer can be controlled.
 Coppicing maintains the short cycle of light and shade to which the wildlife of most lowland ancient woods is adapted.
 It creates great habitat diversity and numerous edge habitats.
 It enables ride grassland to be maintained and preserves mixtures of trees and shrubs that have often remained stable for centuries.
-Narrow strips of coppice maintained beside rides in woods managed as high forest will also add to diversity.

-Coppice is particularly appropriate for stands rich in chestnut, oak or birch.
-Coppice-withstandards will produce the greatest habitat diversity and creates an opportunity to grow large oaks quickly.
-Groups of timber trees produce an intermediate condition between coppice and high forest which combines the benefits of both.
-Some of these woods produce the richest displays of bluebells in Europe after coppicing.
+Coppice is particularly appropriate for stands rich in ash, lime or hazel.
+Coppice-withstandards will produce the greatest habitat diversity and creates an opportunity to grow large oak, ash, cherry or lime quickly.
+Group planting of timber trees produces an intermediate condition between coppice and high forest which combines the value of both.